 Black WOMEN Rock! seeks to empower young women instrumentalists, vocalists, and poets to tell their stories on their own terms and inspire future generations of Black women rockers.
 Acclaimed performer and poet jessica Care moore brings her popular Detroit-based production of Black WOMEN Rock! to San Francisco.
-This multi-generational 14-year-old concert brings together over 20 of the most exciting Black women rock instrumentalists and vocalists in the country, celebrating their contributions to the genre.
-Don’t miss your chance to see moore and nine other trailblazer headliners at YBCA.
+This multigenerational fourteen-year-old concert brings together more than twenty of the most exciting Black women rock instrumentalists and vocalists in the country, celebrating their contributions to the genre.

 $30 in Advance / $35 at the Door

 Senior, Teacher, Student:*

 10% off regular admission

 *Available in advance at our Box Office or by phone: 415-978-2787.

 Purchase more and save

 Buy tickets for two or more Transform performances and take 15% off your purchase.
 YBCA members can save up to 25% on tickets!